ionic-team/ionic-docs/versioned_docs/version-v6/react/slides.md

 ## Effects

-If you are using effects such as Cube or Fade, you can install them just like we did with the other modules.
+If you are using effects such as Cube or Fade, you can install them the same way we did with the other modules.
 In this example, we will use the fade effect.
 To start, we will import `EffectFade` from `swiper` and provide it in the `modules` array:

 ```tsx
 import React from 'react';